theislab/cpa/docs/installation.rst

 CPA installation
 ~~~~~~~~~~~~~~~~~~~~~~~

-Install my_package in one of the following ways:
+Install cpa-tools in one of the following ways:

 Through **pip**::